go-acme/lego/docs/content/dns/zz_gen_stackpath.md

 - Since: v1.1.0

-Here is an example bash command using the Stackpath provider:
+Here is an example bash command using the Stackpath (Deprecated) provider:

 ```bash
 STACKPATH_CLIENT_ID=xxxxx \